chainstack/docs/docs/subgraphs.md

 ### GraphQL UI URL query in browser

-To query the subgraph using the GraphQL UI, copy the GraphQL UI URl from the subgraph details page and paste it in your browser.
+To query the subgraph using the GraphQL UI, copy the GraphQL UI URL from the subgraph details page and paste it in your browser.
 The GraphQL UI is displayed, where you can enter the details of your query.

 ::: tip See also